team-alembic/lambdajam-blast/README.md

 ## Spawning

 At the start of the game, players are spawned as far away from the other players as possible (evenly spread out).
-Newly spawned players will oriented facing the centre of the arena.
+Newly spawned players will oriented as per that player's initial orientation and position.

-Killed players are respawned as far from the other players as possible facing towards the centre of the arena.

 ## Ending the game

+## Ideas for the workshop

+### Basic: Game link sharing

+Currently it shares a relative link, e.g. `/game/FCD2`.
+For easy sharing it should include the full host name (not localhost!).

+Perhaps set the hostname as an env var before running the server?

+### Basic: Scoring

+Implement the scoring rules above and display live scores during the game.

+Sort the scoreboard according to high scores.

+### Basic: Recharge ammo when it runs out

+Or, make it never run out.
+But right now the repeat rate is too high and it does eventually run out permanently!

+### Basic: Flash the fighter white when it is hit

+This is a classic game mechanic to indicate damage taken.
+Flash the fighter white for a few seconds.

+### Basic: Render the projectiles as solid circles (reduce amount of rendered SVG data

+This would improve rendering performance.
+Currently an SVG polygon element and its vertices are rendered for every projectile.
+A circle has a positition and a size and that's it.

+### Intermediate: Implement the endgame condition

 The game ends when a player reaches 50 points or the game owner stops the game.
 The winner is the player with the most points.

+### Intermediate: Add sound effects using the HTML5 audio element

+Pre-canned sound effects are in the repo.

+The sounds must be served via a static route.

+### Intermediate: Animate some thruster exhaust

+Render an exhaust plume out of the back of the fighter.
+Start simple - a non animated static triangle representing a flame would suffice.
+Animate it for bonus points.
+Get creative - you could offload the animation to a CSS animation of an SVG shape and just toggle a class on an element.

+### Intermediate: Powerup items

+Spawn power up items into the game.
+On collision they are picked up by the colliding Fighter.

+- Shields

+Add a field to Fighter (shields :on/:off)
+Fighter becomes immune to damage for a few seconds.
+Render an SVG circle around the fighter when it has shields on.

+Simpler option: every 20 seconds of play, pick a random fighter that gets shields as a power up.

+- Bigger guns / higher fire rate

+Add a field to Fighter (big_guns :on/:off)
+That Fighter's guns either get a higher firing rate or do more damage on a hit.

+Simpler option: every 20 seconds of play, pick a random fighter that gets bigger guns as a power up.

+### Intermediate: Rate limit firing of guns

+Currently a projectile fires for every animation frame that the when fighter controls 'guns' setting is set to firing.

+We should prevent the weapons firing for say more frequently than every 10th of a second.

+This would require some book keeping to record on the Fighter the last time that the guns were actually fired.

+The GameState should track the number of animated frames and pass that through to the FighterControls gun firing logic.

+### Advanced: homing missile

+The basic vector maths is there but you'd need to calculate a force vector between the missile and the nearest fighter.

+### Advanced: zoom the viewport to fit the combined bounding box of all players

+This would be a really cool effect that zooms in and out of the action during gameplay.